EthanCarrollASO/worked_at_one_point/README.md

 0x558e665396f0

 ###################################################################################

 Its almost certainly a malloc() error which admittedly I could learn more about.
 I just thought I would tell you so you would know why im losing my mind.
-Especially since I sear the code worked fine 2 days ago and that printing the other two arrays in a_p produce no segmentation faults.
+Especially since I swear the code worked fine 2 days ago and that printing the other two arrays in a_p produce no segmentation faults.